kidd1492/auto_django/README.md

 # Django Automation Tool

 ## Overview
 This tool is a command-line utility that automates the setup of a new Django project and app, streamlining the development process.
+I created another branch that will allow the user to create a default app or an app with a database that is automatically created and registered in the admin section.

 ## Features
 - Sets up a new Django project with a virtual environment and installs Django.